Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 Australia's rules on international data transfers are governed by APP 8.
 Before disclosing personal information to an overseas recipient, an APP entity must take reasonable steps to ensure the recipient handles the information in accordance with the APPs.

-The critical feature of APP 8 is accountability.
-If an overseas recipient breaches the APPs, the disclosing Australian entity is treated as having breached the APPs itself.
-This means the Australian entity faces enforcement action for the overseas recipient's failures.
+The critical feature of APP 8 is accountability transfer.
+If an overseas recipient breaches the APPs in handling the disclosed information, the disclosing Australian entity is treated as having breached the APPs itself.
+The Australian entity faces enforcement action for the overseas recipient's failures.

 Exceptions to APP 8

-- The entity reasonably believes the overseas recipient is subject to a law or binding scheme substantially similar to the APPs, and the individual can enforce that law or scheme.
+- The APP entity reasonably believes the overseas recipient is subject to a law or binding scheme that is substantially similar to the APPs, and the individual can enforce that law or scheme.

-- The individual consents to the cross-border disclosure after being informed that APP 8 will not apply.
+- The individual consents to the cross-border disclosure after being informed that APP 8's accountability protection will not apply to them.

 - The disclosure is required or authorized by Australian law or a court order.